Time Under Fire

 Story & Plot Summary: Time Under Fire

-Quick Plot Summary: Released in 1997, Time Under Fire is a Science Fiction, Action film directed by Scott P. Levy.
+Quick Plot Summary: Released in 1997, Time Under Fire is a Science Fiction, Action film directed by Scott P. Levy, written by Sean McGinly.
 The narrative explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict involving Jeff Fahey.
+It provides a scannable look at the movie's central conflict involving Jeff Fahey as Alan / John Deakins.

 Ending Explained: Time Under Fire

-Ending Breakdown: Directed by Scott P. Levy, Time Under Fire attempts to tie together its various plot elements.
-The finale presents its approach to science fiction resolution.
+Time Under Fire Ending Explained: Directed by Scott P. Levy, Time Under Fire attempts to bring together the film’s narrative threads.
+The ending highlights the core science fiction themes developed throughout the film.

-The final moments of Time Under Fire reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Time Under Fire reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Time Under Fire?